BiCU-CCRI/Best_practices/coding_and_review/code_testing.md

 #### End-to-end Tests Framework

 - The easiest way to set and evaluate E2E tests is to use the `diff` command between the expected result and the actual result
-- In some cases, you have to sort or otherwise *normalize* the results so they are truly comparable
+- In some cases, you have to sort or otherwise *standardize* the results so they are truly comparable.
+Since `diff` is text based, the most common *standardize* is `sort`, `ls`, ...
 - You can also compare the file size, text outputs, etc. - anything that can be run in the test environment (see [Where to run tests](#where-to-run-tests))

 ### Unit Tests

 - Unit tests test individual **functions** or parts of the code
 - In general, it is recommended to structure your code in functions as they can be easily tested and they make the code easier to understand
-    - Don't forget to name your function properly - the same applies to [unit test functions and class names](https://docs.python.org/3.8/library/unittest.html#basic-example) (see [Practical unit tests examples](#end-to-end-tests-1) for more details)
+    - Don't forget to name your function properly - the same applies to [unit test functions and class names](https://docs.python.org/3.8/library/unittest.html#basic-example)
-    - Note: *class* is a group of single tests testing a single function for multiple input and output options.
+    - **Note: ***class* is a group of single tests testing a single function for multiple input and output options.
 We don't have to use classes for all unit tests if the tested function is simple enough
 - They are based on comparing the expected outputs with the actual outputs
     - The output form depends on the real function output object - string, value, data frame, array, ...
     - The input is usually *simplified* to a minimum so it can fit into the body of the test function